Airtable/blocks/examples/json-editor-block/README.md

-# JSON editor block
+# JSON editor app

-When the user selects a cell with a text field type in grid view, this block displays a text editor allowing them to modify the cell value and alerts them of syntax errors.
+When the user selects a cell with a text field type in grid view, this app displays a text editor allowing them to modify the cell value and alerts them of syntax errors.

 The code shows: